Marsupilami: Lawsuit

-Marathon animation
+Marathon/Samka animation

 Season 1 – Marsupilami (2000)

-A second animated series, this time produced in France, premiered in March 2000 and ran for 26 episodes on the French television channel Canal J. Produced by Cactus Animation, Marathon Production and Marsu Productions, this series more closely followed the character in the original comic.
+A second animated series, this time produced in France, premiered in March 2000 and ran for 26 episodes on the French television channel Canal J. Produced by Marathon Productions and Marsu Productions, this series more closely followed the character in the original comic.

 In this first season, there's a more comedic side.
 Marsupilami went on adventures alone or with his family (his wife Marsupilamie and their three young, Bibi, Bibu and Bobo).
 For example, in one episode he saved a group of circus animals, got them back to the city and saved the circus from closing.
 In another, he had to go to the city again to save one of his young, captured by their constant enemy, the hunter Bring M. Backalive.

 Season 2 – My Friend Marsupilami (2003)

-In the 15-episode Marsupilami and his family become best friends with a human family, The Newmans, that comes to live near them.
-Amanda is a Marsupilami researcher, while her husband David is a computer technician that works from home and they have two children, Leo and toddler Zoe.
+In the 26-episode Marsupilami and his family become best friends with a human family, The Newmans, that comes to live near them.
+Amanda is a Marsupilami researcher, her husband David is a computer technician that works from home and they have two children, Leo and Zoe.
 Leo and Marsupilami become best friends and they have many adventures, with both new friends and old enemies, like Backalive.

 Seasons 3–4 – Marsupilami Hoobah Hoobah Hop!
-(2009–2011)
+(2009–2010)

-The third series, started in 2009, features a preteen boy named Hector Forster and his aunt Diane Forster, who are going to live in the jungle for one year to study its fauna and flora.
+The third series, which premiered in 2009, features a preteen inventor named Hector Forster (voiced by Céline Ronté) and his aunt Diane Forster (voiced by Magali Rosenzweig), who are going to live in the jungle for one year to study its fauna and flora.
 They become best friends with the Marsupilami family.
-Their main enemies are megalomaniac industrialist and jungle-hater Felicia Devort, who plans to level out the Palombian jungle and build the Devort City megalopolis in its place, and her two henchmen, Stroy and Blouprint.
-Their old enemy, hunter Bring M. Backalive, also appears.
+Their main enemies are megalomaniac industrialist and jungle-hater Felicia Devort (voiced by Juliette Degenne), who plans to level out the Palombian jungle and build the Devort City megalopolis in its place, and her two henchmen, Stroy and Blouprint (both voiced by Marc Saez).
+Their old enemy, hunter Bring M. Backalive (voiced by Michel Vigné), also appears.

+Samka Productions replaces Marathon beginning with this series.